TheLovinator1/discord-free-game-notifier/README.md

 </p>
 <p align="center"><sup>Theme is https://github.com/KillYoy/DiscordNight<sup></p>

-Send webhook to Discord when a new game releases on Epic.
+Send webhook to Discord when a new game releases on Epic, Steam or GOG.

+## Docker

+There is a docker-compose.yml file in the root of the repository.
+You need to add your Discord webhook URL to the `WEBHOOK_URL` environment variable.

 ## Usage (GNU/Linux)